 In the K-3 Science Club, our field trips change yearly, based on the focus of our studies.
-For example, this year’s trip will be to the Sunrise Planetarium in Fairmount, Georgia, where we will experience a planetarium presentation on The Solar System, from a completely Biblical view.
-We will also enjoy a train ride through the beautiful grounds, as we listen to a presentation of the gospel.
+For example, last year’s trip was to the Sunrise Planetarium in Fairmount, Georgia, where we experienced a planetarium presentation on The Solar System, from a completely Biblical view.
+We also enjoyed a train ride through the beautiful grounds, as we listened to a presentation of the gospel.

 Our fifth grade STEM students go on an overnight field trip.
-Most recently we visited ZooAtlanta, and last year we spent the night with the fishes at the Chattanooga Aquarium.
+Most recently we visited ZooAtlanta, and we have also spent the night with the fishes at the Chattanooga Aquarium.

 Middle School Expedition

-In many ways, the middle school Expedition is the heart of the school year.
+In many ways, the middle school Expedition is the heart of the Living Science school year.
 Sixth, seventh, and eighth-grade “explorers” travel to St. Simon’s to do “science on the beach.”
 We might make a beach model of the ecozones, study principles of flight with tetrahedral kites, seine (and weigh and measure our catch), make and test rockets, dissect sea creatures such as perch, starfish, and squid, study the barnacles on a dock with a microscope–or any number of hands-on STEM-friendly activities.
-There’s always a special surprise day trip to a nearby attraction.
+The trip usually includes a special surprise day trip to a nearby attraction.